sbrevolution5/python-finance-tracker/README.md

 Allows user to deposit and withdrawl from the category, and then create a chart that shows what percentage of the total budget was spent in a month.

 # Base features
-Can add transactions to dataframe
+Can add transactions to dataframe and import dataframe
     dataframe has 4 columns Deposit (bool),Amount(float),Date(Date),Category(Categorical),Description(String)
 will tell us balance